Free AI visibility check · 2026

 • Everything in GEO Playbook + Bonus Pack

-• White-label GEO Audit Report template (unlimited client use)
+• White-label AI Visibility Audit Report template (unlimited client use)

 • Client Presentation Deck (HTML, fully editable)